xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/acc_initrd_rootimg_gen.rst

 * **[RHEL]**

-  The package ``pigz`` is shipped in Extra Packages for Enterprise Linux (or EPEL) instead of Redhat iso, this involves some complexity.
+  The package ``pigz`` is shipped in Extra Packages for Enterprise Linux (or EPEL) instead of RedHat iso, this involves some complexity.

   Extra Packages for Enterprise Linux (or EPEL) is a Fedora Special Interest Group that creates, maintains, and manages a high quality set of additional packages for Enterprise Linux, including, but not limited to, Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux (SL), Oracle Linux (OL).